niltonroese/niltonroese/README.md

 ### Hey there 👋
-### Nilton here... coding the heck out of me :computer:
+### I'm Nilton... coding the heck out of me :computer:
-### Full Stack Developer hailing from the Sunny Coast :sunny:
+### A Full Stack Developer hailing from the Sunny Coast :sunny:
 ------

 ![JXA0](https://user-images.githubusercontent.com/98724149/210189608-f4888da7-0c3d-4703-9eaf-cc989e650a21.gif)